 Vehicle Service Rate and Inspection is an Industrywide Concern

 US Xpress is not the only trucking company with questionable vehicle maintenance data.
 The national average for out of service violations during inspections is over 15%.
-The drivers often take the blame during trucking accidents and their employers are more than willing to leave them out to dry in order to minimize their liability.
-In the event that company policy or disregard for safety standards or laws directly impacts the risk of being involved in an accident, that company must be held accountable and required to provide compensation to the victims harmed in accidents operated by its employees.
+The drivers often take the blame during trucking accidents and their employers are more than willing to leave them out to dry to minimize their liability.
+If company policy or disregard for safety standards or laws directly impact the risk of being involved in an accident, that company must be held accountable and required to provide compensation to the victims harmed in crashes operated by its employees.

 Tire blowouts, brake failures and defects in hydraulic systems may all cause truck drivers to lose control of their vehicles and collide with innocent travelers on the highway.
 While drivers are also liable for any involvement that they have in accidents, real change needs to come from the way that trucking companies inspect and maintain their vehicles and in the safety training that is offered to drivers before they are allowed to operate a semi-tractor.